3375

 UK art market

 This ritual knife or axe comprises an iron blade with one side plain and the other inlaid with silver strips, and a wooden handle encased in thick sheet silver, with the end filled with a natural resin or pitch.
-The silver inlay to the blade is in a meandering Hindu swastica motif.
+The silver inlay to the blade is in a meandering Hindu swastika motif.

 Two related examples appear in Ramseyer (1977, plate 94) and Reichle (2010, p.
 216).
+Two others are illustrated in Wentholt & Carpenter (2025, p.
+128).

 The knife is in fine condition.
 The silver handle has a fine patina.
 The iron of the blade has the expected tarnishing, and there is some minor loss to the silver inlay.